 This MSc programme builds on the strengths of School of EECS, QMUL.
-These strengths collectively places it in an ideal yet unique position to offer an excellent MSc programme in Al: it is ideal since many of its research groups have already been long-established as leaders in their respective research fields (e.g., Game Al group, Vision Group, Computational Linguistics, C4DM, Robotics, and Cognitive Science); it is unique because the school collectively covers almost all major topics on Al where external competition often lacks in part.
+These strengths collectively places it in an ideal yet unique position to offer an excellent MSc programme in Al: it is ideal since many of its research groups have already been long-established as leaders in their respective research fields (e.g., Game Al group, Vision Group, Computational Linguistics and Cognitive Science); it is unique because the school collectively covers almost all major topics on Al where external competition often lacks in part.

-The programme is organised in two years.
-The first year has two semesters with 2 compulsory modules each.
-The second year repeats two teaching semesters, also with 2 compulsory modules each, plus a third semester consists of a research project.
-The MSc AI is organized in three different streams, which determine the modules that are to be taken during the course in the first two semesters of each year.
-These streams are: 1) Vision and Robotics (default); 2) Computational Linguistics; 3) AI and Digital Entertainment.
-All streams cover fundamental aspects of Artificial Intelligence, including the statistical background that underpins the different developments in the area and an overview on the ethical considerations of AI and decision making.
+The programme is organised in three semesters.
+The first two semesters have 4 compulsory modules each.
+The third semester consists of a research project.
+The MSc AI is organized in two different streams, which determine the modules that are to be taken during the course in the first two semesters.
+These streams are: 1) Language and Agents (default); 2) Multimodal AI.
+All streams cover fundamental aspects of Artificial Intelligence, including the background that underpins the different developments in the area and an overview on the ethical considerations of AI and decision making.
 Then, each stream is flavored with specific application areas of AI that showcase the capabilities of this field while covering the necessary materials for a future career either in research or in industry.

-In the third semester of the second year, students carry out a large project on the Al topic that they want to specialize in, after agreeing on a specific topic with an academic supervisor in the first semester, and completing the preparation phase over the second semester.
+In the third semester, students carry out a large project on the AI topic that they want to specialize in, after agreeing on a specific topic with an academic supervisor in the first semester, and completing the preparation phase over the second semester.

 The programme brings together our teaching, research and industrial contacts to allow students to mix the different AI topics that best suits their personal requirements and future plans.
 Students will be offered lectures that explain the fundamental AI concepts, universal machine learning tools essential for any AI job profile, and specific practical and research skills on all our AI topics.
-Students will gain experience with cutting-edge tools such as Deep Neural Networks (DNN), Recurrent Neural Networks (RNN), and Deep Reinforcement Learning (Deep RL) via regular exercises and practical labs.
+Students will gain experience with cutting-edge tools such as Deep Neural Networks (DNN), Deep Reinforcement Learning (Deep RL) and Large Language Models (LLMs) via regular exercises and practical labs.
 Students will be taught by world-renowned academics in their specific subject areas, and have regular contacts with them throughout the duration of the programme.